Kelly: What do you mean, Dad?

 - Scrubs: Dr. Cox makes fun of JD by calling him random girls' names.
-In one episode, JD tells Cox he already one before, but Cox says he doesn't care.
+In one episode, we get to hear his Inner Monologue as he tries to come up with a new one.
+JD tells Cox he did in fact use that one before, but Cox says he doesn't care.

 - The short-lived sketch show Star Terk (sic) would have, Once an Episode, a gag where Captain Kirk would be asked an innocent-seeming question and answer "Uhura's bottom".
 In the last episode, Uhura deliberately provokes this at the start of the show.
 Later on, when Kirk is asked the usual question, he replies that they've already done that joke.

 - In the Cabin Pressure episode "Valduz", Carolyn gets a call from the crew while arguing with Herc about windsurfing and says she has to go to Lichtenstein (because MJN has just been hired to transport the King).
 He says that's a bit of an over-reaction.
 Later, he tells her that if she can't make a commitment to the relationship he'll have to go to Switzerland (because Swiss Air has bought the airline he works for) and she says the same thing.
 When he protests, she says it's funnier now, because the stakes are higher.